mahsaSH717/rp-extractor-ml/rp_labeling/README.md

 # Reaserch-Problem Labeling
-The "rp_labeling" directory has scripts to build a crf model and save it, evaluate it on unseen data, and to generate predicted-research-problems given sentences of unseen data
+The "rp_labeling" directory has scripts to build a crf model and save it, evaluate it on unseen data, and to generate predicted-research-problems given in the sentences of unseen data

 ## CRF model
  "crf-model-sk.py" script uses annotated sentences provided in "labeled_train_data_set.xlsx" file in "create_labeled_data_sets" directory